Updated January 2024

 5. Is an International Commerce Program right for you?

-If you're looking for a quicker alternative to a 3-4 year university program, an international commerce diploma would be ideal.
+If you're looking for a quicker alternative to a three or four-year university program, an international commerce diploma would be ideal.

 If the courses for the diploma sound interesting to you, and you can see yourself working at a customs agency or import/export company, it makes sense to take the next step and learn more about training.

-Chat live with an Advisor right now.
-Or click below to explore the International Commerce program in more detail.
+Chat live with an advisor right now.
+Or click below to explore the program in more detail.
 We're here to help!